 While I’m on promotion mode, here are some of my other books.
 They are all available through the Kindle store and Smashwords, where you can purchase any type of e-book, including a PDF version.
 The A to Z of Spanish Culture and Your Handy Companion to Devising and Physical Theatre are also available as paperbacks from Amazon and Lulu.
 (I am to make the other two also available in paper, but it just takes a bit more time to get them ready.)
 Click on the photos for more information.

-If I’d sat down to write this two years ago, it would have been a very different post.
+If I’d sat down to write this two years ago, this would have been a very different post.
 I really feel like the Spanish monarchy has fallen from grace and, pretty much like the other European monarchies, it seems like the time has come to change their role or disappear all together.

 During the last years of his life, Franco began to ease prince Juan Carlos gradually into Spanish life as the next ruler in line.
-Whether out of a particular liking to this future king or just out of dislike for his father, don Juan de Borbón, Franco preferred to leave Spain the hands of Don Juan Carlos.
+Whether out of a particular liking to this future king or just out of dislike for his father, don Juan de Borbón, Franco preferred to leave Spain in the hands of Don Juan Carlos.

-Many sighs of relief were heard when, instead of taking full advantage of his role as head of the army to rule by force, Juan Carlos showed his commitment to change the way Spain was governed by appointing Adolfo Suarez as Spain’s president, very soon after he became king.
+Many sighs of relief were heard when, instead of taking full advantage of his role as head of the army to rule by force, Juan Carlos showed his commitment to change the way Spain was governed by appointing Adolfo Suarez as Spain’s president very soon after he became king.

 I grew up being slightly curious about the Royal family.
 The elegant Queen Sofia, who is Greek, playing to perfection her role of mother and monarch while her three children smiled at the camera – poor things, I always thought, who would want to be stuck in that world?
 But the royal family always seemed to remain human, with their smiles and sporting lifestyle.

 When I was just seven years old, I was skiing with my mother and we were staying in the same hotel as the king.
 My mother always said the king winked at me.
 She also told me that a girl had approached the king and asked him, “They say the King is staying at this hotel.
 He’s the one whose face is on the coins.”
-I don’t think the king embarrased her by introducing himself.
+I don’t think the king embarrassed her by introducing himself.

 As the prince and princesses grew up, they also began to date, bringing the Spaniards into the debate of who should marry whom and whether the next in line (the man of course, in spite of being the youngest) should be allowed to marry someone of non-royal blood.
 The Royal Family has always filled the pages of magazines such as Hola and their love lives have given the prensa del corazón plenty of stuff to talk about.
 A divorce, a fraud scandal and the marriage to an ambitious journalist have all been part of the Royal children’s lives.